hanashiro/emmanuel-jp/README.md

 1. Save the pictures in the folder `public/img/fotos`.
 Create folders to define dates to group the pictures.
 The root must be the year, and the subfolders must be the month and day.
 Example: `public/img/fotos/2021/08/01/`.
 You can ignore the day and the month if you don't know them.
    If you don't know the date, just put the picture in the `sem-data` folder.

-2. Update the file `src/data/database/pictures-data.ts` with the new pictures.
-Keep the alphabetical order.
+2. Run the command `npm run pictures-data` to update the pictures list.

 3. Run the command `npm run thumbnails` to generate the thumbnails.